ALSETLab/NYPAModelTransformation/docs/reports.md

 The validation of models from the  <a href="https://github.com/OpenIPSL/OpenIPSL">OpenIPSL</a> can be found here.
 The models were validated using simulation results obtained in Dymola and OpenModelica.
 Base results were produced using PSSE software version 33.

+## Why to Validate Models?

+The Model Transformation tool proposed in this project is based upon the underlying concept that the behavior of a model in one tool should be the same behavior observed in the other tool.
+Since PSSE is used as a source model and Modelica is used as a target model, the results obtained from the Modelica implementation must be compared with the ones obtained from PSSE in order to provide us, users, the confidence that a model translation will, in fact, be able to maintain all the main aspects from the original source model.

+In order to provide that confidence, a model verification is then, absolutely necessary.
+Hence, small scale test systems were assembled and simulated under different disturbances in order to generate results from individual (or at least the smallest possible set of) components.
+The results coming from the Modelica implementation of these small test systems are then compared with the results that are obtained with PSSE.
+In this project, a tool called CSV Compare was used to create this regression tests and verification procedures.

+Note that here, the results coming from two Modelica-compliant tools are provided.
+This is because different tools are available and they can handle differently with difficulties during Model interpretation and compilation.
+In addition to that, one tool is a proprietary software and, therefore, a license should be purchased, while the other is an open-source alternative.

 ## Dymola Reports

 General results for Dymola tests can be found in the table below.